• Home

 2.5 kg of 14% sugar grass = 350 g sugar

-Eating a small amount of short, exposed to the sun, stressed and therefore high sugar grass can have the same results as eating a lot more long, shaded, non-stressed and therefore lower sugar grass - "lush" does not necessarily mean more dangerous, and this is probably why some horses seem to get laminitis when on little more than a mud patch.
+Eating a small amount of short, exposed to the sun, stressed and therefore high sugar grass could potentially have the same effect on insulin as eating a lot more long, shaded, non-stressed and therefore lower sugar grass.

 If you look at your horse's field and think there's no grass on it, ask whether you see your horse eating.